Adaptively Seeking Win-Win

 Think of this is "value discrimination."
 Marketers and economists think about "price discrimination" as the way to be efficient about getting the most revenue from each customer.
 But in recurring relationships, what we really want is value discrimination -- finding the optimal value proposition for each customer.
 Value discrimination involves optimizing not only the price (for the seller), but the value of the product/service package that is provided for that price (for both parties).
 That drives toward win-win.

 This has the promise to transform many markets, especially digital media.
 Many have seen potential in participatory pricing, but seller control and predictability has been a big stumbling block.
-FairPay makes this practical, controllable, and profitable for mainstream business use.
-It does this by using structured dialogs (choice architectures) plus Internet-enabled tracking, to limit price-setting privileges to only those who price fairly over an ongoing relationship, and to guide consumers to price fairly.
-These dialogs generate a whole new level of customer feedback on their experiences - and their real willingness to pay for them - as that evolves over the relationship.
+FairPay adds dialog and reputation tracking to make this practical, controllable, and profitable for mainstream business use.
+It does this by using structured dialogs (choice architectures) plus Internet-enabled reputation tracking, to limit price-setting empowerment to those who price fairly over an ongoing relationship -- and to guide consumers to price fairly.
+These dialogs generate a whole new level of customer feedback on their experiences -- and their real willingness to pay for them -- as that evolves over the relationship.

 FairPay embodies modern concepts of business as the co-creation of value by producers and consumers working cooperatively.
-It provides a new and empowering form of co-pricing (also known as participative pricing).
+It provides a new form of co-pricing.
 It builds better customer relationships for greater profit from a wider market.